+Bringing a liquid item on a flight can lead to a longer screening process.
 Is it worth going through the extended screening for your liquid vitamins?
 That’s up to you to decide.

 Tip #3: Keep Your Vitamins in Your Carry-On Bag

 My next tip for flying with vitamins is to store them in your carry-on bag.
 Things can get hectic when you’re traveling.
-Your normal routine gets interrupted and you might forget to do certain things.
-By the time you realize you have to take your vitamins, might be the time you also realize that you placed them in your checked luggage.
+Your normal routine gets interrupted, and you might forget to do certain things.

+When you realize you have to take your vitamins, it might be the time you also realize that you placed them in your checked luggage.
 Oops!
 And what if you make the flight, but your checked luggage doesn’t?

 Missing the right time to take your vitamins is not ideal.
 So, can you take vitamins on a plane?
 In the cabin?
-The answer is yes and they should be stored in your carry-on bag, along with any medication you need.
+The answer is yes, and they should be stored in your carry-on bag, along with any medication you need.

 Tip #4: Use a Special Container to Hold Your Vitamins

-Now that you know the answer to the question of “can I take vitamins on a plane,” you can now turn your attention to other important matters.
+Now that you know the answer to the question, “Can I take vitamins on a plane,” you can turn your attention to other important matters.

 For instance, have you thought about how you will store your vitamins?
 While planning your trip, you should consider how you want to store the vitamins inside your carry-on bag.
 This may be the time for you to invest in a special container.

+Products such as this Asija pill container are great if you intend to fly with vitamins.
 You get a compact leather case that fits easily inside a carry-on.
 Inside that case are seven smaller containers that can house your daily dose of pills.

-The smaller containers even come with two compartments so you can separate the daytime and nighttime dosages if necessary.
-I personally prefer this product, but there are other options available.
+The smaller containers even come with two compartments to separate the daytime and nighttime dosages if necessary.
+I prefer this product, but there are other options available.
 Search online until you find the container that works best for you.

 Tip #5: Purchase Vitamins That Are Packed in Good Containers

-Do you want to avoid purchasing an additional container for your vitamins?
+Do you want to avoid purchasing an additional container for your vitamin pills?
 That’s perfectly understandable.

 These vitamins from Physician’s Choice are stored in fantastic containers.
-The bottle is capable of keeping its contents at a temperature where they won’t start melting.
+The bottle can keep its contents at a temperature where they won’t start melting.

-Manufacturers even note that you don’t have to refrigerate the vitamins as long as they’re stored in the original bottle.
-The bottle is quite sturdy and it won’t shatter even as it knocks and jostles around your carry-on.
+Manufacturers note that you don’t have to refrigerate the vitamins as long as they’re stored in the original bottle.
+The sturdy bottle won’t shatter even as it knocks and jostles around your carry-on.

 You can find other vitamins packed in similarly durable containers.
 Seek them out if you want to make flying with vitamins and supplements easier.